Richard Branson calls for boost to small businesses

 Sir Richard Branson has urged the government to promote economic growth by supporting small businesses.

 The tycoon said it should consider reducing business rates and easing regulations hampering growth.

 The government needed to encourage banks to lend to businesses, Sir Richard told the Observer.

 He said the government could consider policies such as a National Insurance holiday on hiring people for the first two years.

 His criticism of government strategy was backed by two other leading businessmen - Sir Martin Sorrell, the chief executive of advertising group WPP and Luke Johnson, a former chairman of Channel 4 and Pizza Express.

 Sir Richard said that to foster growth "we need to get behind the small and medium-sized businesses that are the engines of any healthy economy".

 "They need investment and finance, and that comes from the big banks.
-The politicians talk of encouraging lending; we need action to match that rhetoric."'No strategy'
+The politicians talk of encouraging lending; we need action to match that rhetoric."